-- Clothing: There are a variety of things that you can use to get stains out of clothing.
-Windex, white vinegar, WD-40, hydrogen peroxide, ammonia diluted with water, and a paste made up of cornstarch and cold water, are all viable options for spot-treating a garment that has been soiled.
-When spot-treating, you’ll want to let whichever substance you decide to use sit on the spot for anywhere between ten and thirty minutes before washing the clothing as you normally would.
+There are a variety of products that you can use to get stains out of clothing.
+Windex, white vinegar, WD-40, hydrogen peroxide, ammonia diluted with water, bleach, a paste made up of cornstarch and cold water, and enzyme-based products are all viable options for spot-treating soiled garments.
+When spot-treating, you’ll want to let whichever substance you decide to use sit on the stain for anywhere between ten and thirty minutes before laundering the item as you normally would.
 For particularly stubborn stains, you may need to repeat the cycle of spot-treating and washing more than once.
 Prior to drying the clothing, make sure that the stain has been removed to your satisfaction.
 Drying will set any existing stain, making it very difficult, if not impossible, to remove.

-If you’ve tried more common stain removing techniques to no avail, go the less-traditional stain-removal route.
-Here are a few additional suggestions that may help you get spots out of fabric:
+If you’ve tried more common stain removing techniques to no avail, there are some less traditional stain-removal options.
+Here are a few unorthodox suggestions that may help you refresh your fabrics and furniture:

-- Soaking a bloodstained garment in cola overnight may help erase a stubborn spot.
+- Soak a bloodstained garment in cola overnight to help erase a stubborn spot.
 On the following morning, wash the garment as you normally would.

 - To remove offending blotches from colored clothes, try soaking them overnight in milk.
 The next day, just throw the clothing in the wash to get it completely clean.